m1820/atd/README.md

 <h1>Lab Configuration</h1>
-<h2>Base lab configuration to be use with all the available Linux Demos</h2>
+<h2>Base lab configuration to be use with all the available Demos</h2>

 <b>After following the instructions you will have the following:</b>